fescobar96/Crime-Prediction-in-San-Francisco/README.md

-## Table of Contents

-table of contents here

 ## Introduction

 San Francisco's economy is continuously growing, but its wealth seems to be heavily undistributed, a situation that has driven the crime rates higher than the national average.
 If the number of police officers is not enough to decrease crime rates in San Francisco, what should law enforcement do to prevent high crime rates?